Video on Maps

 Full Motion Video in ENVI

-Harris Geospatial Solutions package for full motion video is in ENVI.
+Harris Geospatial Solutions package for full-motion video is in ENVI.
 You can view the track where the aircraft flies as shown as a moving point.
 It has an inspector for the video metadata to create reports.
-Overall, it is a fairly decent package for full motion video.
+Overall, it is a fairly decent package for full-motion videos.

 Fly in full motion video

-As you’ve learned today, full motion video spatially enables videos in a map.
+As you’ve learned today, full-motion video spatially enables videos on a map.

 For each video, you can track their path interactively and even as dynamic footprints.